Wicres is a small village in the Départment du Nord, some 8 kilometres north-north-east of La-Bassée, on the Béthune-Lille road (N41).

 From Arras it is more convenient to take the N47 which joins the N 41 at Illies.

-From the N41 turn right onto the D22 just after the Route de La Bassée Soldatenfriedhof which borders the main road on your right.
+The Route de La Bassée Soldatenfriedhof borders the N41 on your right.

 During the inter-war years repair works were allowed but lack of finances prevented any great investment.